erikeldridge/app-quality-cookbook/service/add.md

-# Add your feature switch code to this project
+# Add feature switch code

 We have a couple options for getting the code we created earlier into our project: